 - You may consult a lawyer if you wish.
-You can get a list of qualified lawyers from The Law Society. - Legal aid is available to Singaporeans and Permanent Residents who satisfy the means test applied by the Legal Aid Bureau.
+You can get a list of qualified lawyers from The Law Society. - Legal aid is available to Singaporeans and Permanent Residents who satisfy the legal requirements, which include means testing.
 To find out more about what kind of help is available, whether you qualify and what you may have to contribute, go to The Legal Aid Bureau.

-II.6 Matters that can only be Settled by the Court
+11.6 Matters that can only be Settled by the Court

 Some matters are so serious, that only the court can settle them.
-Examples include the following types of decision:

-• cases where it is uncertain whether the treatment decision is in the patient's best interests, and cases where there is conflict between healthcare staff or between healthcare staff and family members that cannot be resolved.
+Examples include cases where it is uncertain whether the treatment decision is in the patient's best interests.

-Sundaresh Serraj and his wife Sarah have two children - Samuel and Sangita, aged 22 and 24 years old respectively.
+Sundaresh and his wife Sarah have two children - Samuel and Sangita, aged 22 and 24 years old respectively.
 Last month, Sangita was diagnosed with leukaemia.
 Her doctors have concluded that her best chance of survival lies in a bone marrow transplant.
 The only family member to match Sangita's bone marrow is Samuel.
 Samuel suffered head trauma during his birth that left him with a brain injury.
 A doctor assesses Samuel's ability to make a decision regarding donating his bone marrow to Sangita and concludes that he lacks the capacity to do so.